kpgund/github_workshop/README.md

 # Github Workshop Repository

-## Graduate student led workshop on Oct.
-13th, 2022
+## Graduate student led workshop on Sept.
+18th, 2024
 We focused on efficient project management with RStudio and GitHub.
 Our goal was to help graduate students develop a toolbox to create an effective workflow that is contained.

 ## Led By: